csikosbalint/gitops-ct-app/README.md

-# Continuous Deployment with Argo CD and Fleet Management Toolset
+# Continuous Deployment with Argo CD and Fleet Management Toolset (XXX)

 This repository contains a sample app configuration to use as a reference for configuring a helm repo deployment via Continuous Delivery (CD) using GitOps.
 There are samples for both [Argo CD](https://argoproj.github.io/argo-cd/)